-Evaluation & Findings: The subject property is presently designated for industrial use (Rural Employment Center).
-The proposed amendment would change the FLUM Designation of the property from Rural Employment Center (Alachua County Designation) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
-(XIII) Results in the loss of significant amounts of functional open space.
+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is industrial.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.